 It is proven that tobacco smoke chemicals are poisons that inhibit the development of the new tissue cells.
 The tissue of smokers does not get an adequate blood supply to promote healing, thus smokers are at a much higher risk of developing osteoporosis.

-Beside the fact that smoking causes damage to the health, it can be a very expensive habit!
+Beside the fact that smoking causes damage to the health, smoking is a very expensive habit.
 Smoking a pack of cigarettes a day can cost up to $1,800 dollars a year depending on the country you live in.

-The Centers for Disease Control and Prevention claim that about 90 percent of nonsmoking people in the United States are exposed to environmental or secondhand tobacco smoke.
-It is proven that constant exposure to environmental tobacco smoke, at the workplace or at home, nearly doubles the risk of having a heart attack.
-American Heart Association's Council on Cardiopulmonary and Critical Care have published a study in which they claim that environmental tobacco smoke is a major preventable cause of cardiovascular disease and death.
+The Centers for Disease Control and Prevention claim that about 90 percent of non-smoking people in the United States are exposed to environmental or secondhand tobacco smoke.
+It is proven that constant exposure to environmental tobacco smoke, at the workplace or at home, nearly doubles the risk of having a heart attack and that smoking is a contributing factor for coronary heart disease, increasing the risk by 25-35%.
+The American Heart Association's Council on Cardiopulmonary and Critical Care have published a study in which they claim that environmental tobacco smoke is a major preventable cause of cardiovascular disease and death.
 The statement urges that environmental smoke be treated as an environmental toxin, and that ways be found to protect workers and the public from this health hazard.

-Secondhand smoke appears to present an equal danger to the fetus.
+Secondhand smoke appears to present an equal danger to fetuses.

 - Irritability, frustration, depression and/or anxiety